twinnydotdev/twinny/CONTRIBUTING.md

 4. Start the plugin in development mode by pressing `F5` within Visual Studio Code.

-Contributions are welcome please open an issue describing your changes and open a pull request when ready.
+Contributions are welcome please open an issue describing your changes and open a pull request to the `development` branch when ready.